michielvha/template-argocd/readme.md

 # GitOps Platform Template

 **TODO: Turn into our main template that has functionalities for all cloud platforms we've used.
 We should allow to easily enable and disable these features via kustomize.**
+**TODO: Add references to the infrastructure repos for azure, eks and use ansible with proxmox for on-prem.**

 This repository is used for bootstrapping a complete GitOps platform foundation including Argo CD, External Secrets Operator (ESO), and "decide load balancer solution".